openvinotoolkit/openvino/docs/articles_en/about_openvino/performance_benchmarks.rst

       medical personnel only request analysis of a single ultra sound scanning image or in real-time or near real-time applications for example an industrial robot's response to actions in its environment or obstacle avoidance for autonomous vehicles.

+   .. tab-item:: Workload Parameters
+      :sync: workloadparameters

+      The workload parameters affect the performance results of the different models we use for benchmarking.
+      Image processing models have different image size definitions and the Natural Language Processing models have different max token list lengths.
+All these can be found in detail in the :doc:`FAQ section <openvino_docs_performance_benchmarks_faq>`.
+      All models are executed using a batch size of 1.
+Below are the parameters for the GenAI models we display.

+      * Input tokens: 1024,
+      * Output tokens: 128,
+      * number of beams: 1

+      For text to image:

+      * iteration steps: 20,
+      * image size (HxW): 256 x 256,
+      * input token length: 1024 (the tokens for GenAI models are in English).

 Platforms, Configurations, Methodology